Back to Blog

 This isn't theoretical.
 We solved the identical problem for email.

 SMTP lets anyone send email claiming to be anyone.
-For decades, the fix was spam filters — ML classifying emails as legitimate or malicious.
-Probabilistic.
-Evadable.
-False positives everywhere.
+For decades, the fix was spam filters, ML models classifying emails as legitimate or malicious.
+Probabilistic, evadable, with false positives everywhere.

 DNS-AID follows the same playbook.
-Agent owners publish CEL policy in DNS.
-Evaluation is deterministic.
-Deployment starts permissive.
-DNS is already in every enterprise.
+Agent owners publish CEL policy in DNS, evaluation is deterministic, deployment starts permissive, and DNS is already in every enterprise.

 Identity Without Inference